 Pour the egg yolk mixture back into the pan with the remaining half of the sugar/cornstarch mixture and stir constantly over medium heat for an additional 2 minutes (mixture should still be boiling).

-Remove from head and mix in the butter, espresso powder, and chocolate syrup until the butter is melted.
+Remove from heat and mix in the butter, espresso powder, and chocolate syrup until the butter is melted.

 Pour the mixture into cooled pie crust.